joemdjossou/privacy_policy/privacy_policy.md

 PRIVACY POLICY

-Last updated February 05, 2025
+Last updated October 07, 2025

 This Privacy Notice for JOEMDJOSSOU ("we," "us," or "our"), describes